-The Risk Function is accountable for quantitative and qualitative oversight and challenge of the IMMMR process and for developing the Risk Management Framework.
+The Risk Management Function is accountable for quantitative and qualitative oversight and challenge of the IMMMR process and for developing the RMF.
 Internal Audit provides an independent assessment of the risk framework and internal control processes.

 Board oversight of risk and risk management is maintained on a regular basis through the Risk Committee.
-The Board has overall responsibility for determining risk appetite, which is an expression of the risk the business is willing to take.
-Risk appetites are set for capital, liquidity and operational risk.
-The Company's position against risk appetite is monitored and reported to the Board on a regular basis.
+The Board has overall responsibility for determining risk appetites, which are an expression of the risk the business is willing to take.
+Risk appetites are set for solvency capital, liquidity and operational risk, and from 1 January 2022, risk appetites have been set for climate and conduct risk.
+The Company's position against its risk appetites is monitored and reported to the Board and/or Board Committees on a regular basis.

-Economic capital risk targets are also set for each risk type, calculated on the basis of the SII balance sheet.
+Economic capital risk targets are also set for each risk type, calculated on the basis of the Solvency II balance sheet.
 Long-term sustainability depends upon the protection of franchise value and good customer relationships.
-As such, the Company has a risk preference that it will not accept risks that materially impair the reputation of the Company and requires that customers are always treated with integrity.
+As such, the Company has no appetite for risk of poor customer outcomes, market abuse or activities which might impact market stability integrity or fair competition and takes all reasonable steps to comply with all conduct regulations and deliver good customer outcomes.

-During 2020, the Asset Liability Committee (ALCO) and Operational Risk & Conduct Committee (ORCC) operated as management committees, chaired by the CFO.
+During 2021, and Executive Risk Committee (ERC) was introduced as a management committee, to provide formal oversight of all risks and to support the CRO and other members of the committee in the discharge of their accountabilities within the Aviva Governance Framework and in relation to their defined regulatory responsibilities.
+The other management committees of the Asset Liability Committee (ALCO), Operational Risk & Conduct Committee (ORCC), Reserve and Projections Committee and the Insurance Committee became subcommittees of the ERC.
 The ALCO assisted the CFO with the discharge of the responsibilities in relation to management of the Company's balance sheet within risk appetite and provided financial and insurance risk management oversight.
 The ORCC supported the first line owners in the discharge of their responsibilities in relation to operational and conduct risk management.
-These committees are supplemented by other management committees including the Reserve & Projections Committee and the Insurance Committee.